 Modification of Agreement – This Agreement and Exhibit A et seq. attached may not be amended, except by mutual written agreement, or the procedures set forth above.

-IN WITNESS WHEREOF, The Parties have caused this Agreement to be executed on the effective date listed above as the “Dispatch Date” in their respective names by their fully authorized representatives having electronically dispatched and accepted this order.
+IN WITNESS WHEREOF, The Parties have caused this Agreement to be executed on the effective date listed within the attached “Purchase Order” in their respective names by their fully authorized representatives having electronically dispatched and accepted this order.